The Apprentice (British TV series): The Apprentice: You're Fired! (2006–2025)

-Comic Relief Does The Apprentice (2007, 2009, 2019)
+Comic Relief Does The Apprentice (2007, 2009, 2019, 2025)

 Following the second series of The Apprentice, the BBC announced that, as part of its early-2007 programming schedule, a celebrity version of the programme would be recorded in aid of the charity Comic Relief.
 Given the title of Comic Relief Does The Apprentice, it functioned differently to the format of the American celebrity edition, The Celebrity Apprentice – while that was filmed to be a full series when it was broadcast, the Comic Relief special functioned on a simple format, in which it featured ten celebrities split between two teams – a "boys' team" and a "girls' team" – and consisted of two parts covering a single task, with any money raised going to the 2007 Comic Relief fund, though retaining certain key elements from the main programme, such as the boardroom scene and Sugar "firing" one of the celebrities.
 Filming of this special was conducted on 15 December 2006, with the celebrities that participated being Piers Morgan, Alastair Campbell, Cheryl Cole, Danny Baker, Jo Brand, Karren Brady, Maureen Lipman, Ross Kemp, and Trinny Woodall; the special also featured Rupert Everett, though he was later replaced by Series 1 winner, Timothy Campbell, after he left on the first day of the task.
 The two part special aired on 15 and 16 March 2007 on BBC One, the second part as a film segment for Red Nose Day 2007, with the celebrities raising over £1 million for charity.

 A section celebrity edition of the show was made for Comic Relief two years later in 2009, with the two-part special of Comic Relief Does The Apprentice airing on 12 and 13 March 2009, with the celebrities that participated being Alan Carr, Jack Dee, Gerald Ratner, Jonathan Ross, Gok Wan, Michelle Mone, Patsy Palmer, Fiona Phillips, Carol Vorderman and Ruby Wax.
 Although Ross had been suspended by the BBC over the prank telephone call row that occurred during the time that the special was being filmed, the broadcaster permitted him to appear in it due to the fact that it would be airing after his suspension had been lifted.

 On 22 February 2019, it was announced that Comic Relief Does The Apprentice would return after a ten-year hiatus.
 Two episodes, The Cabaret Task and The Boardroom, aired on the 7 and 8 March 2019 respectively.

 In December 2024, it was reported that the celebrity version would return in late 2025 to mark the show's 20th anniversary.
+The show aired on 29 and 30 December 2025 with the celebrities participating being Angela Scanlon, AJ Odudu, Jake Wood, JB Gill, Sarah Hadland, Tom Skinner, Shazia Mirza, Matt Morsia, Kadeena Cox, Eddie Kadi, Charlie Hedges and Rob Rinder.